 In April 2008, the Company entered into a credit agreement providing for a senior secured \$30 million revolving credit facility ("Credit Agreement").
 The Credit Agreement matures and all outstanding borrowings are due in April 2011.
-Interest on outstanding balances under the Credit Agreement will accrue at LIBOR plus an applicable margin rate, as determined under the agreement and has an unused commitment fee.
+Interest on outstanding balances under the Credit Agreement will accrue at LIBOR plus an applicable margin rate, as determined under the agreement and there is an unused commitment fee.
 The Credit Agreement contains certain customary representations and warranties, financial covenants, events of default and is secured by substantially all of the assets of the Company.
-As of March 31, 2009, the Company had \$30 million of availability under the Credit Agreement.
+As of March 31, 2010, the Company had no borrowings under the Credit Agreement.